mircopp/ActivityRecognition/README.md

 In this use case the class was used in order to recognize certain user activity based on sequentially measured vital signs.

 #### 1.1.1. fit (X, y)
-At the beginning the model splits the input matrix and output vector in training and validation parts in order to compare the accurracies of different models.
+At the beginning the model splits the input matrix and output vector in training and validation parts in order to compare the accuracies of different models.
 It tests the predictive power of the well-known models (KNeighborsClassifier, GradientBoostingClassifier and SVC) during the fitting process. and sets the best performing one for further computations.
- It runs all computations in parallel with usage of the **joblib** package in order to finish the fitting as fast as possible.
+ It runs all computations in parallel using the **joblib** package in order to finish the fitting as fast as possible.

 #### 1.1.2. predict (X)
 Returns the prediction of the best performing model.